HasnainAli313/portfolio-website/README.md

-This repo contains Portfolio Website that I have created during learning at SMIT
+This repo contains the Portfolio Website that I have created while learning at SMIT live preview of the portfolio https://hasnainali313.github.io/portfolio-website/